SeanJxie/practice-programs/README.md

 # Asteroids
 My own take on the classic Asteroids game.
 Written in Python.
 - Currently in development.
 - Practice project for game development.
-So, the graphics are all polygon-based and non-textured.
+So, the graphics are all polygon-based and RGB defined colors.
 - The repository structure may seem messy.
 I'm trying to figure out how to compile python code ATM.
 # Usage
 Requires Python 3.